zellular-xyz/zsequencer/docs/source/examples/token.rst

 - Promotes **interoperability** with other offchain or onchain systems
 - Reduces trust assumptions to **cryptographic validation**

-You now have a fully decentralized, consistent, and **verifiable token service** built with Zellular.
+You now have a fully replicated, consistent, and **deterministic orderbook service** built with Zellular.